spatie/laravel-activitylog/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Documentation

 You'll find the documentation on [https://docs.spatie.be/laravel-activitylog](https://docs.spatie.be/laravel-activitylog).

 Find yourself stuck using the package?
 Found a bug?
 Do you have general questions or suggestions for improving the activity log?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-activitylog/issues), we'll try to address it as soon as possible.

-If you've found a security issue please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.

 ## Installation